GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-checkpoint/index.md

 |Phase-2|Encryption|`aes-128`(IKEv1) or `aes-256`(IKEv2)|
 |       |Integrity|`sha-1`|

-# Configuring Policy Based IPsec VPN Setup
+# Configuring Policy Based IPsec VPN

 Below is a sample environment to walk you through set up of the Cloud VPN.
 Make sure to replace the IP addresses in the sample environment with your own IP addresses.